jacobbacker93/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and deadlines, you can ensure that you are focusing on the right things and making progress towards your goals.

 Planning ahead is essential to avoid last-minute panic and stress.
 Break down your projects into smaller, manageable tasks and set realistic deadlines for each one.
 Using task management tools, such as Trello or Asana, can help keep you organized and on track.
 Remember to allocate enough time for breaks and to step away from your computer to clear your mind and avoid burnout.

+# 2024-02-01
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that readability counts, as code is read far more often than it is written."

+This quote from computer scientist Donald Knuth emphasizes a core principle in software development: striving to improve performance too early can lead to complex, hard-to-maintain code.
+It's better to ensure your code is correct, understandable, and modular before worrying about optimizations that might not provide significant benefits.
+Always measure and analyze performance with actual data (via profiling) before attempting optimizations.